 Customers, industry representatives and consumer groups are now invited to have their say on the proposals through a consultation process.
 The scheme’s steering committee would like as many people as possible to review the proposals and share their experiences of heat networks.

-Click here to download the revised proposals.
+Click here to download a summary of the proposals.